 ***If you do not use social media, please let me know in our initial planning stages.

-4. Data Storage devices have a shelf-life.
-Protect your investment!
+4. Protect your investment!
+Data Storage devices have a shelf-life and will periodically need to be transferred to a new storage device.
 All clients are responsible to safely store and back-up all documentation and imagery upon completion of the contacted service.